How Challenge100 Works

 What is School in a Box?

-School in a Box (SIB) is the international programme Waste to Wonder embarked upon 10 years ago.
+School in a Box (SIB) is the international programme Waste to Wonder embarked upon in 2003.
 Since it began, we’ve sent hundreds of 40 foot containers filled with used office furniture and equipment donated on behalf of our customers, from their clearance projects.

 Every item donated through the Waste to Wonder process is sent to our redistribution pool.
 We match them to schools and charities in need around the world and have achieved staggering results.
 In total, we’re proud that over 900 schools in 19 countries have been supported so far.